Book restoration for beginners

 Do you have any old books that you would love to have mended?
 Here is an opportunity to learn how to repair them yourself on a one-day course.
 We will consider running a two-day course next year if this is popular.
 The tutor will be Stephen Cook.
 Click on his name to see more about him.

-This one day session is aimed at the novice bookbinder.
+This two-day session is aimed at the novice bookbinder.
 No previous experience will be assumed.
-The day will cover simple repair projects: replacing endpapers, rebacking books (where the original spine has separated from the book), repairing worn corners, recasing books in new cloth covered boards, simple gilt decoration.
+The weekend will cover simple repair projects: replacing endpapers, rebacking books (where the original spine has separated from the book), repairing worn corners, recasing books in new cloth covered boards, simple gilt decoration.
 Students should bring a selection of repair projects with them.
 These can be discussed with the tutor who will advise which project(s) are suitable for the day's work.
+If some has already had experience of working with leather, it could be possible to bring a leather-bound book.
 Everyone should complete 1 or 2 projects in the time allowed.
-It is NOT recommended that anyone bring leather book repair projects to a one day course.

 Comments from past participants: